 In a few simple steps we help you to choose the ideal running shoe for you.

-GO TO THE RECOMMENDERWe gut an 'Illegal' running shoe
+We gut an 'Illegal' running shoe

-I want you to get an inside look at an "illegal" running shoe and how its innovative design can influence a runner's biomechanics.
+I want you to get an inside look at an "illegal"running shoe and how its innovative design can influence a runner's biomechanics.

 New types of foams

 PEBA-based foams lead the way in the concept of energy return, i.e. more reactive foams.
 To begin with, they are lighter than TPU and softer and more elastic than traditional EVA.
 Each brand then adjusts the compression and responsiveness of its foam to offer specific benefits for each model.
-For example, heavier runners with heel landing footsteps will need a firmer midsole in the heel area to avoid sinking into a foam that is too soft.
+For example, heavier runners with heel landings will need a firmer midsole in the heel area to avoid sinking into a foam that is too soft.

 Geometry

 Shoe designers adjust the inflection points of these rockers according to the runner's pace and stride type, thus influencing transition time.
-Although the most aggressive rockers are found in racing shoes, their presence in super shoes is essential to ensure comfortable transitions.
+Although the most aggressive rockers are found in racing shoes, their presence in supershoes is essential to ensure comfortable transitions.

 Carbon plate